-1.1 To approve firms providing services, such as measurements, tests or maintenance of safety systems and equipment, TL is to apply procedures in this and relevant Annex 1.
+1.1 To approve firms providing services, such as measurements, tests or maintenance of safety systems and equipment, the Society is to apply procedures in this unified requirement and relevant Annex 1.

 2. Objective

 2.1 The objective of this procedure is to set minimum requirements for approval and certification of service suppliers and is applicable to both initial and renewal audits.